kyr0/defuss/README.md

   </td>
   <td>

   Hello, hello, I'm Professor Defuss!
 Hmm-ya, yes, yes, I can be a bit fussy at times, but don't sratch your head!
-I'll teach you how defuss actually works - and to write simple, elegant code... errm - defussed code!
+I'll teach you how defuss actually works - aaand to write simple, elegant code... errm - defuss'ed code!
 Because, as my dear uncle Einstein used to say: "Everything should be made as simple as possible, but not simpler!"

   </td>
   </tr>